jan-pfr/sem-group8/Use-Cases/Use-Case-8.md

 2. User searches for languages spoken in the world.
 3. User extracts current spoken languages in the world.
 4. User searches for current population percentage of the world.
+5. User sorts languages spoken from greatest to smallest and compares it with the population of the world.
-4. User provides report to organisation.
+6. User provides report to organisation.

 ## EXTENSIONS